America is in the middle of a student loan crisis.

 Another important point: In this era of student loan history, there were multiple options for discharging (getting rid of) student-loan debt through bankruptcy.

-You can consider the HEA the bedrock on which all of today’s loan programs are built…it’s pretty much the father of the modern system.
+You can consider the HEA the bedrock on which all of the today’s loan programs are built…it’s pretty much the father of the modern system.

 1976: It Just Got Harder to Get Rid of Your Student Loans Through Bankruptcy